Juli Marial

-Juli Marial Mundet (3 April 1885 – 21 May 1963) was a Spanish footballer and businessman.
+Juli Marial Mundet (3 April 1885 – 21 May 1963) was a Spanish businessman and footballer who played as a goalkeeper and later as a midfielder for FC Barcelona.
 Most notably, he was the sixth president of both FC Barcelona and the Catalan Football Federation.

 Under Marial's leadership, the club experienced a social and sporting crisis, and despite his enthusiasm as both a player and a president, the club lost a third of its members, with only 38 remaining by the end of his presidency.

-Biography
+Early life

 Marial was born into a wealthy Barcelona family.
 His father was the architect and politician Juli Marial Tey, and his mother was Caterina Mundet Farreras, both born in Barcelona, and his brother, Melcior Marial, was also a politician.
 Professionally, he was dedicated, like his father, to the construction sector as a contractor.